bongiozzo/antora-ui-bongiozzo/README.md

 ### Preview the UI

-The Spring Antora UI project is configured to preview offline.
+The Bongiozzo Antora UI project is inherited from Spring project and configured to preview offline.
 The files in the `preview-src/` folder provide the sample content that allow you to see the UI in action.
 In this folder, you'll primarily find pages written in AsciiDoc.
 These pages provide a representative sample and kitchen sink of content from the real site.